alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/using client wasms.md

 ---
-content_title: Using the client WASMs
+# Using the client WASMs
 ---

 The client WASMs convert queries and query results between JSON and binary form.
 Usage: